pcmathias/AACC-2019-Introduction-to-R/README.md

-# Laboratory Medicine Core Data Analysis Sessions
+# How to Truly "Excel" at Data Analysis and Visualization: An Introduction to the R Programming Language

-These introductory R sessions aim to teach participants without programming experience the basics of the R statistical programming language for reproducible data analysis.
+This introductory R course aims to teach participants without programming experience the basics of the R statistical programming language for reproducible data analysis.
 R is a freely available programming environment that is well-suited for common activities in data analysis including complex data manipulation, statistical analysis, automation, and publication-quality data visualization.
 We will introduce basic concepts of R programming as well as more generalizable best practices in working with laboratory data.

 The goals for this course are for participants to be comfortable performing the following basic tasks on a data set:
 - Import a csv, text, or Excel file